 Linux

-Yes, the SignaLink USB works with Windows Vista.
-As with previous versions of Windows and all other supported Operating Systems, the drivers are provided by the operating system itself.
+Yes, the SignaLink USB works with all versions of Windows from Windows 98SE through Windows 11.
+As with all other supported Operating Systems, the drivers for the SignaLink USB are always provided directly by the operating system itself.

-No. The SignaLink USB works with ALL sound card digital and voice communications programs.
-The same programs that work with our older SL-1 and SL-1+, or any other sound card interface will work just fine with the SignaLink USB.
+No. The SignaLink USB works with virtually ALL sound card digital and voice communications programs.

 Yes.
 If your computer is fast enough, you can have one SignaLink USB attached to each USB port, and be running all of them at the same time using different communications programs (or multiply instances of the same program).
 We have successfully tested three SignaLink USB units running PSK31 at the same time on a 1.6Ghz PC.
 A slower computer might also work fine, but a faster one might be required depending on the demands of your communication program(s).

-The SignaLink USB will work with ANY transceiver that has a Data Port, Accessory Port, or Mic jack.
-It will also work with any Receiver or Scanner that has an External Speaker, Headphone or fixed level output jack.
-Specific radio requirements are dependent on the software you choose and the modes that you wish to operate.
+The SignaLink USB will work with virtually any Ham or commercial transceiver that has a Data Port, Accessory Port, or Mic jack.
+It will also work with virtually any Receiver or Scanner that has an External Speaker, Headphone or fixed level output jack.
+Specific radio requirements are dependent on the modes that you wish to operate.
 Carefully review your software documentation to determine the suitability of your radio for a particular mode.

 Yes.
 The radio cables for the SL-1, SL-1+ and SignaLink USB are exactly the same.
 If you already have a cable for your SignaLink, then you can use that same cable with the SignaLink USB.
 NOTE: We do not sell the SignaLink USB without a radio cable.
 If you already have a cable from a previous model, then we suggest ordering a SignaLink USB with an un-terminated radio cable.
 This will let you build your own cable to suit any radio that you might own in the future.